-The technical provisions in Solvency II are made up of a best estimate plus a risk margin, as described above.
-The best estimate consists of guaranteed payments and discretionary benefits.
-In best estimates, safety margins are not included in the calculation assumptions that are used (in the financial accounts, these margins are included in the calculations, K2013 is used for old age pensions8).
 All expected receipts and payments associated with the business are taken into account, but in such a way that future premiums linked to future earnings are not included in the cash flows.
-The provisions include expected future surpluses to be allocated to customers, the value of the return guarantee, the earning element of the administration premium and the interest guarantee premium, and annual receipts of equity contributions.
-A (risk-free) market rate, in the form of specified interest rates, is used to discount the cash flows.
+The provisions include expected future surpluses to be allocated to customers, the value of the return guarantee, the earning element of the administration premium and the value of equity contributions.
+For discounting the cash flows, the risk-free market rate is used in the form of a yield curve with volatility adjustment given by EIOPA.